Get a quote

 Scheduling property isn’t difficult, but you usually need to do a little legwork before you can add the coverage.
 For example, you may want to:

 • Take stock of your property.
-Do a home inventory to determine what you have, what it’s worth, and whether you can afford to replace it.
+Do a home inventory to determine what you have, how much it’s worth, and whether you can afford to replace it.

 • Get an appraisal.
-Most insurers require evidence of your property’s value in order to schedule it.
-If your most recent appraisal is over three years old, you usually need a new one.
+Most insurers require evidence of your property’s value to schedule it.
+If your most recent appraisal is over three years old, you might need a new one.

 • Ask about limits.
 Your insurer may have limits for scheduled property.
 This doesn’t mean you are out of luck if your property exceeds the limit, but you may need separate coverage for these items.